SirNickolas/asyncIters-Nim/Readme.md

 `yieldAsyncFrom` allows to delegate iteration to another async iterator.
 It is semantically equivalent to
-`for x in awaitIter another: yieldAsync x` but is more efficient:
+`for x in awaitIter another: yieldAsync x` but is more efficient.
+Example:

 ```nim
 func countUpAsync(a, b: int; step = 1): auto =